Category: E

 🏫 Education

-Education in Elmwood is served by the East Bridgewater Public School District.
-The district includes an elementary school, a middle school, and East Bridgewater Junior/Senior High School.
-There are also several private schools in the surrounding area.
-For higher education, residents of Elmwood have access to numerous colleges and universities within driving distance, including Bridgewater State University.
+Education in East Poland is served by the Poland Regional School District.
+The district includes several elementary schools, a middle school, and Poland Regional High School.
+There are also several private and charter schools in the surrounding area.
+The community is within driving distance of several colleges and universities, including Bates College in Lewiston.

 🚧 Transportation